TheRaytracers/freecad-povray-render/README.md

 * the model is not converted into meshes, the model will be converted into a mathematical way of describing the object shape, so you will get a better object and a better picture
 * very good readability of the created files → easy editing of these files
 * WYSIWYG - You can pan your model and render and you will get this point of view from FreeCAD

-## Advantages compared with the Raytracing Workbench
-* You can use **all** POV-Ray features
-* Easy changing of materials / textures of objects
-  - To change the material of an object in the Raytracing Workbench, you have to know a lot about POV-Ray and write the changes manually to the created pov file.
-If you change you model and render again, you have to do all changes again.
-  - With the macro, you can easily choose a material in the textures tab and the changes will be saved (and you don't need any POV-Ray knowledge)
-* The macro is easier to use
-* The macro uses a right handed coordinate system like FreeCAD
-* WYSIWYG
-* The macro is written in Python, so it is easier for extending
-* The macro takes more object properties than the workbench
-* The macro reproduces the tree structure and doesn't create gigantic meshs
-  * → Better understanding & editing of the file
-  * → Better performance
-  * → Better renderings